 New national metering reforms came into effect in December 2017.
 These reforms are part of the Australia wide ‘Power of Choice’ initiative that is designed to give all consumers more options and control of the way in which they use and manage their electricity expenditure.

 As an Enova customer, these new reforms mean two important things for you.

-As of December 1 2017, changes have been implemented in relation to who manages services relating to your meter.
+Changes have been implemented in relation to who manages services relating to your meter.
 Previously, managing meters (installation, maintenance and reading) has been the role of energy distributors.
 However, under the new changes, as your energy provider, Enova takes over this role for all digital (smart) and new meters that are installed after this date.

 If you have questions or problems with regard to your meter, you need to contact us.

-Having a smart meter has been voluntary up to December 1, 2017.
-Since this date, all new meters installed must be smart meters, and any meters that are old, broken and need replacing, will be replaced with smart meters.
+All new meters installed must be smart meters, and any meters that are old, broken and need replacing, will be replaced with smart meters.